Parents, Teachers and Friends Association @ S.M.I.T.H

 Our first meeting!

-Thank you to everyone who attended, it was great to meet so many new faces and to welcome you to our PTFA.
+Thank you to everyone who attended our first meeting as we transition in to our new roles as part of the Parents, Teachers and Friends Association.
+It was great to meet new faces and to be welcomed to our PTFA.

 Family Stay and Play